The Rules of the Turtle Trader: Curtis Faith Ideas from the First Turtle

 FrustrationMight incite revenge tradingImplement breaks after a loss to gather oneself

-Using such trading psychology tips helps in becoming emotionally strong, thus improving our success in the markets.
-The Turtle experience demonstrates that discipline and emotion management are necessary to achieve success with a trading strategy.
+Using such trading psychology tips helps us become emotionally intense, thus improving our success in the markets.
+The Turtle experience demonstrates that discipline and emotion management are necessary to succeed with a trading strategy.

 Turtle Trader Rules: A Step-by-Step Way to Trade

-The Turtle Trader Rules provide a very clear way to trade for new traders that has worked very well since the 1980s.
-Created by Richard Dennis and William Eckhardt, this system focuses on rigid rules in order to not let emotions take over.
-It helps traders be steady, even in difficult markets.
+The Turtle Trader Rules provide a straightforward way for new traders to trade, and they have worked well since the 1980s.
+This system, created by Richard Dennis and William Eckhardt, focuses on rigid rules to not let emotions take over.
+It helps traders be steady, even in complex markets.
 Risk management plays a huge role in this approach.
-The Turtles took on risk of only 1% account in each of any trade.
+The Turtles took on the risk of only 1% account in each trade.
 This helps them to preserve their money and maintain their discipline.
 They also changed their trading size according to how much the market moved.

-It is the rules-based system wherein traders enter trades by moving above or below the 20-day high or low.
-The system aids traders in making decisions without emotions.
-It keeps them on track with their trading plans.
+It is a rules-based system in which traders enter trades by moving above or below the 20-day high or low.
+The system aids traders in making decisions without emotions and keeps them on track with their trading plans.

-Writing in a journal every trade is important.
+Writing in a journal every trade is essential.
 It enables traders to review their results and see how they came about.
 This helps them to notice patterns and improve.
-It is a major part of the systematic trading method used by the Turtles.
+It is a significant part of the systematic trading method used by the Turtles.

 AspectTurtle Trading Strategy